 We are dedicated to improving people’s lives by providing public, private, and trade sector financing, as well as grants, to support sustainable social and economic advancement across the globe.

 Our efforts strengthen infrastructure and human capacity across inter-related fields such as energy, transportation, agriculture, water and sanitation, health, and education, in some 134 countries.

-134 Partner Countries
+134 Beneficiary Countries

 While we continuously strive to build on our founding principle of South-South solidarity — particularly with low-income countries — we have recently set ourselves the goal of maximizing our development impact in an increasingly complex and challenging development landscape.